Dr Tristram Hunt, Director

 Jane Lawson, Director of Development

 Jane Lawson, who was appointed Director of Development of the V&A in 2005, joined the museum in 2002, shortly after which she became the Deputy Director of Development.
 Jane’s department fundraises on behalf of the Museum raising funds for capital projects, acquisitions, exhibitions, conservation and learning programmes.
-The department also runs the Membership programme on behalf of the Friends of the V&A, the Director’s Circle, Museum Events and Corporate Partnerships.
+The department also runs the Membership programme, the Director’s Circle, Museum Events and Corporate Partnerships.

 After completing her early education in Ireland, Jane gained a degree in History from the University of Newcastle-upon-Tyne.
 She began her career in book publishing, working in editorial roles on non-fiction titles at both Methuen and Penguin Books before moving to a Public Affairs role at Shell UK Limited.